audiofilter/pyspuc/README.md

 Python extensions for spuc library (github.com/audiofilter/spuclib) using boost python

+*Warning*
+Although this builds OK on both Mac and Linux there is currently some issue using the modules in python - to be resolved

 ### Build status - Linux, clang - Automated Travis Build
 [![Build Status](https://travis-ci.org/audiofilter/pyspuc.png)](https://travis-ci.org/audiofilter/pyspuc)